gpaurelien/usm-day-pass/README.md

 ## Contributing

-We welcome contributions to the USM day pass project!
+We welcome contributions to the USM day passes project!
 If you have suggestions, improvements, or new clubs to add, please fork the repository and submit a pull request.
 Together, we can expand our network and enhance the service for everyone.